 A global campus

 While BVIS Hanoi may have been founded 20 years ago to help fill the gap for bilingual education in Vietnam, it has evolved to become a truly international school.
 As a member of Nord Anglia’s global network of 55 schools, BVIS Hanoi is connected to students worldwide through the group’s impressive Global Campus.
-This virtual world links each Nord Anglia school that spans 25 countries worldwide and gives them access to online courses, global challenges and experiences that are run across the family of schools.
+This virtual world links each Nord Anglia school, spanning 25 countries worldwide, and gives them access to online courses, global challenges, and experiences that are run across the family of schools.

 The school’s website says,